DahounManel/resto-website/README.md

 # description :
 my website is about restorant
-first of i try to change something in files
+first, i try to change something in files

+#local development :

+1. open file.html in your browser.